fab13n/jsonschema_cn/README.md

              # if «?» occurs, the preceding property is optional, otherwise it's required.

     object_key ::= identifier    # Litteral property name.
-                 | «"»string«"»  # Propertoes which aren't identifier must be quoted.
+                 | «"»string«"»  # Properties which aren't identifiers must be quoted.
                  | «_»           # Properties not explicitly listed must match the following type.

     array ::= «[» «only»? «unique»? (type «,»)* («*»|«+»|ø) «]» cardinal?